nikhil5731/KoinX-Assignment/Readme.md

 ## Background Jobs

-The API runs a background job to fetch the current Ethereum price every 10 seconds (configurable).
+The API runs a background job to fetch the current Ethereum price every 10 minutes (configurable).
 This job is initiated when the server starts.

 ## Future Improvements